 Private Rented Minimum Energy Efficiency Standards

-As from the 1st April 2018 there will be a requirement for
+From the 1st April 2018 there has been a

-tenants.
-The Local Authority must act where a Category 1 Hazard (including Excess Cold
+Authority must act where a Category 1 Hazard (including Excess Cold

-and/or Damp and Mould) exists and has discretionary powers to act
+and/or Damp and Mould) exists and has discretionary powers to act where

 © Aran Services Limited | Company Reg No: 05045144 GDP NO:112 | VAT Number: 833278127Web Design by Pure Energy